-(a) Whenever Grace is to pay freight Grace shall have the right initially to (b) Whenever Grace is to pay freight Grace shall have the right initially to designate routing and means of transportation.
-If Buyer requires a more expensive routing and/or means of transportation Buyer shall reimburse Grace for any extra cost involved.
-GRACE SHALL NOT BE LIABLE FOR ANY DELAY IN TRANSPORTATION HOWEVER OCCASIONED.
+(3) Whenever Grace is to pay freight Grace shall have the right initially to designate routing and means of transportation.
+If Buyer requires a more expensive routing and/or means of transportation Buyer shall reimburse Grace for any earns cont involved GRACE SHALL NOT BE LIABLE FOR ANY DELAY IN TRANSPORTATION HOWEVER UCCASIONED.

-(b) Grace i invoice weights, volumes, sizes, and tares shall be treated as prima facic correct except that in tase of bulk shipments by carload, tank car or otherwise carriers weights shall be accepted as conclusive.
+(b) Grace ; invoice weights, volumes, sizes, and tares shall be treated as prima facie correct except that in tase of bulk shipments by carload, tank car or atherwise carriers weights shall be accepted as conclusive.

-(c) Buyer s orders are not binding upon Grace until accepted in writing by an authorized employee at Grace \$ offices.
+(c) Buyer s orders are not binding upon Grace until accepted in writing by an authorized employee at Grace s offices.

-Examination.
+3. Examination.
 Suitability and Claims.
-Buyer shall examine and test each shipment of goods promptly upon delivery to Buyer and before any part of the gnocis has been changed from its original condition and Buyer hereby waives all claims for any cause after any part of the goods has been treated, processed or changed in any manner (except for reasonable test quantities).
+Buyer shall examine and test each shipment of goods promptly upon delivery to Buyer and before any part of the proces has been changed from its original condition and Buyer hereby waives all claims for any cause after any part of the goods has been treaxed, processed or changed in any manner (except for reasonable test quantities).
 Buyer assumes sole responsibility for determining whether the goods are suitable for their contemplated use (whether or not such use is known to Grace).
-Buyer varives all claims of which Grace is not notified in writing within thirty (30) days after delivery of the goods or in respect of goods disposed of or returned without Grace's consent.
+Buyer verves all claims of which Grace is not notified in writing within thirty (30) days after delivery of the goods or in respect of goods disposed of or returned without Grac : s consent.

-4. Warranties, Remedies and Limitations,
+4. Warranties, Remedies and Limitations.

-(a) Grace warrants to Buyer that as the time of delivery the goods sold (a) Grace warrants to Buyer that as the time of delivery the goods sold hereunder will conform substantially to the description on the face hereof.
-Grace s liability and Buyer's remedy under this warranty are limited in Grace's discretion to replacement of goods returned to Grace which are shown to Grace s reasonable satisfaction to have been nonconforming of to refund of the putchase price, or, if not paid, to a credit in the amount of the purchase price.
+(a) Grace warrants to Buyer that as the time of delivery the goods sold hereunder will conform substantially to the description on the face hereof.
+Grace s liability and Buyer's remedy under this warranty are limited in Grace's discretion to replacement of goods returned to Grace which are shown to Grace 5 reasonable satisfaction to have been noncontonning of to refund of the purchase price, or, if not paid, to a credit in the amount of the purchase price.
 Transportation charges for the return of nonconforming goods to Grace and the risk of loss thereof will be borne by Grace only if returned in accordance with written instructions from Grace.

-(b) Grace warrants that the goods will not in and of themselves infringe any patent of the United States or Canada, Grace's liability under this warranty 's conditioned upon Buyer's giving prompt written notice of any claim of patent intringement made against Buyer, all information available to Buyer in respect of the claim, and Buyer's granting Grace exclusive control of its settlement and/or litigation, Grace may discontinue without liability delivery of the goods if in Grace's opinion their manufacture, sale or use would constitute patent infringement.
-If the use or resale of the goods is finally enjoined Grace shall at Grace s option (i) procure for Buyer the right to use or result the goods previously delivered. (ii) replace such goods with equivalent noninfringing goods, (iii) modify them so they become noninfringing but equivalent, or (iv) refund the purchase price (less a reasonable allowance for use, damage and obsolescence).
-Grace makes 20 warranty against patent infringement resulting resulting from the manufacture, use or sale of the goods if made to Suyer s specifications or from use of the goods in combination with other matter or in the operation of any process, and if a claim, suit or action is based thereon Buyer shall defend, indemnity and save harmless Grace therefrom.
+(b) Grace warrants that the goods will not in and of themselves infininge any patent of the United States or Canada, Grace's liability under this warranty's conditioned upon Buyer's giving prompt written notice of any claim of patent infringement made against Buyer, all information svailable to Buyer in respect of the claim, and Buyer's granting Grace exclusive control of its settlement and/or litigation.
+Grace may discontinue without liability delivery of the goods if in Grace s opinion their manufacture, sale or use would consume paient inftingement.
+If the use or resale of the goods is finally enjoined Grace shall at Grace s option (i) procure for Bayer the right to use or resell the goods previously delivered, (ii) replace such goods with equivalent noninfringing goods, (iii modify them so they become noninfringing but equivalent, or (iv) refund the purchase price (less a reasonable allowance for use, damage and obsolescence).
+Grace makes to warranty against putent infringement resulting resulting from the manufacture, use or sale of the goods if made to Suyer s specifications or from use of the goods in combinition with other matter or in the operation of any process, and if a claim, suit or action is based thereon Buyer shall defend, indemnty and save harmless Grace therefrom.